puppetlabs/trapperkeeper/README.md

 Here's a "hello world" example for getting started with trapperkeeper.

-First, you need to define one or more service:
+First, you need to define one or more services:

 ```clj
 (ns hello